isc-projects/kea/doc/sphinx/arm/keactrl.rst

 .. code-block:: console

-   # systemctl status isc-kea-ctrl-agent
+   # systemctl status kea-ctrl-agent
-   # systemctl start isc-kea-dhcp4-server
+   # systemctl start kea-dhcp4
-   # systemctl stop isc-kea-dhcp6-server
+   # systemctl stop kea-dhcp6
-   # systemctl restart isc-kea-dhcp-ddns-server
+   # systemctl restart kea-dhcp-ddns

 Note that the service names may be slightly different between Linux distributions; in general, we have followed the naming conventions in third-party packages.
 In particular,